Boeing will consolidate 787 production in S.C., leaving Everett, WSJ reports

 The news will be a tremendous blow to Boeing’s Everett workforce.

-It threatens to leave the largest building by volume in the world — housing Everett’s widebody jet final assembly lines — almost an empty shell.
+It threatens to leave the largest building by volume in the world — housing Everett’s widebody jet final-assembly lines — almost an empty shell.

 Just two low-rate active assembly lines would be left after 2022, building at most five 767 and 777 airplanes a month for several years, down from the 15 jets per month that Everett pumped out a year ago.